somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

 ```

 `<topics>` should be replaced with a comma-separated list of topics to read data from.
 `connection.url` takes a comma-separated list of URLs.
 In this example we use only one url.
-Replace `<Humio host?` with the base URLs for the Humio server, for example `http://localhost:8080`. `<Humio dataspace>` should be replaced with the name of the dataspace you want to send all your messages to.
+Replace `<Humio host>` with the base URLs for the Humio server, for example `http://localhost:8080`. `<Humio dataspace>` should be replaced with the name of the dataspace you want to send all your messages to.

 Save the above JSON to a file named `humio-connect.json`.